 AlcoholDrugTreatmentGrandRapids.com offers a free advisory service to help you or your loved ones who are struggling with addiction and may receive compensation from our Featured or Sponsored listings.

 Relapse is when a person returns to abusing addictive substances after a period of sobriety.
-Treatment plans are developed to help a person avoid a return to substance abuse, which are called relapse prevention plans.
+Treatment plans are developed to help a person avoid a return to substance abuse, which is relapse prevention in Grand Rapids.

 Heroin has the highest relapse rate at 87%, the second is alcohol at 86%.
 Highly addictive crack cocaine is at 84% and marijuana abusers relapse at a rate of 72%.
 Depressant drugs - 51%, methamphetamines - 56%, cocaine - 55% and PCP, inhalants and hallucinogens - 40-46% all come in at approximately the halfway point.

 Stages of Relapse

 - Emotional: Anxiety and anger are rising and the person becomes defensive and has feelings of isolation.
 An abuser may know they need help at this stage, but they refuse to ask for it, pretending all is fine.
 They also stopped attending meetings and appointments.

 - Mental: Conflict is developing where one side of the person wants to return to using but another part resists.
 Considering using is now turning into planning to use.
 The abuser is thinking about past use and begins to lie about how they really are feeling.
 They start looking up old connections who have drugs.

 - Physical: The person has returned to using.
 Sobriety is now gone.
 The individual is in need of immediate treatment to try and minimize the relapse.